montashirFahim/flutter_app/README.md

-# Lii Lab Mobile Developer Assessment
+# Social Media Demo Application
 This is a Flutter application.
 The app implements an authentication flow (login, signup, forgot password) and a feed screen where users can view, create, like, and comment on posts.
 The backend is simulated using mock data and in-memory repositories.

 ## Features